deshayk/deshayk/README.md

 💬 Ask me about: my master's thesis, my favorite anime, or my latest project.

-📫 How to reach me: connect@kiddsplay.co
+📫 How to reach me: send me a dm @TeacherDeShay

 😊 Pronouns: She/Her